Bill Swerski's Superfans: Saturday Night Live (1991–1997)

 The characters appeared in nine episodes in two years.
-With Ditka's departure from the Bears in 1993 and significant cast changes on SNL, the sketch and characters all but disappeared.
-They made a special appearance at the celebration of the Chicago Bulls' 1991–1993 "Three-peat" championship victory.
-NBC interrupted daytime television to broadcast the short speeches made by the Superfans.
-Bob Swerski and Carl Wollarski also made a special appearance during Jordan's original jersey retirement ceremony at the United Center in 1994.
-The final sketch (actually a taped segment narrated by Bill Kurtis, ostensibly a TV documentary piece) featuring the original Superfans was on October 25, 1997, in an episode hosted by Farley.
-This featured the second appearance by Ditka (he had appeared on an episode of SNL after his firing by the Bears), though he was at the time coaching the New Orleans Saints, which resulted in a schism among the Superfans (Carl had taken up with the Saints, Bob had moved to Jackson, Tennessee—halfway between Chicago and New Orleans—and Todd believed it was 1986, and had a heart attack if told otherwise).
-Farley's death two months later seemed to preclude the possibility of any future Superfan sketches.
+The January 9, 1993 cold open featured Mantegna's return as Bill Swerski since the character's debut, as well as a pre-taped cameo from Mike Ditka, who had recently been fired as Bears' coach.
+The sketch only appeared two more times after this episode: March 1995 – following Myers' mid-season departure from the show and during Farley's final months as a cast member – and again when Farley hosted in October 1997.
+This final sketch (actually a taped segment narrated by Bill Kurtis, ostensibly a TV documentary piece) featured the second appearance by Ditka, though he was at the time coaching the New Orleans Saints, which resulted in a schism among the Superfans (Carl had taken up with the Saints, Bob had moved to Jackson, Tennessee—halfway between Chicago and New Orleans—and Todd believed it was 1986, and had a heart attack if told otherwise).
+Farley's death two months later seemed to preclude the possibility of any future Superfan sketches on Saturday Night Live.